rust-lang/async-fundamentals-initiative/evaluation/case-studies/tower.md

 Middleware are `Service`'s that wrap another `S: Service` such that it will internally call the inner service and wrap its behavior.
-This allows middleware to modify the input type, wrap the output future and thus modify the output type.
+This allows middleware to modify the input type, wrap the output future and modify the output type.

 Due to `Service::call` requiring `&mut self` some middleware require their inner `Service` to implement `Clone`.
 Unfortunetly, this bound has caused many issues as it makes layering services quite complex due to the nested inference that happens in [`ServiceBuilder`].
+This has caused many massive and almost famous error messages produced from Tower.

 [Tower]: https://github.com/tower-rs/tower
 [`Service`]: https://docs.rs/tower/latest/tower/trait.Service.html